 ‘I go to a university in Australia.
 One Way Ticket is based in, you guessed it, Dallas, and since I’m the concept artist, I got sent here to suss things out.’

 ‘Suss things out?’

-'Yeah!
+‘Yeah!
 Like, what the fashion is over here, how people act, talk, even just the general layout of the city.
 How things work.
-Suss things out, so the film'll be realistic.'
+Suss things out, so the film’ll be realistic.’
 She leant forward and took hold of the sketchbook, flicking forward a few pages.
-There was pencil sketches of random civilians, hunched again the cold winds of Dallas.
+There were pencil sketches of random civilians, hunched against the cold winds of Dallas.
 Drawings of landmarks in the city.
 Ena flicked forward another few pages, and found paintings of sunsets and skyscrapers in the rain, and then designs of a girl, the same girl over and over in different outfits and hairstyles, all in different poses.

 Libby jabbed at the girl.
 ‘That’s the main character from One Way Ticket.’

 One Way Ticket.
 The film.
 Libby was here for a film.
 ‘So… you’re not here to stay?’

 For the first time since Ena first met her, the smile slid off of Libby’s face.
 ‘No. No, I’ll have to leave in another month or so.
 I’ll send this sketchbook back to my classmates, and I’ll head off to the next project.’

 A month.
 Ena didn’t know how to feel about that.

 Libby leant back in her seat.
 ‘Uh… did you want to hear about the next project I’ll be researching?’